rkt/rkt/README.md

 ### Launching an ACI

-To run an ACI, you can either use the sha256 hash, or the URL which you downloaded it from:
+To run an ACI, you can either use the SHA-256 hash, or the URL which you downloaded it from:

 ```
 $ rkt run https://github.com/coreos/etcd/releases/download/v0.5.0-alpha.4/etcd-v0.5.0-alpha.4-linux-amd64.aci
 Press ^] three times to kill container.
 ```

-rkt will do the appropriate etag checking on the URL to make sure it has the most up to date version of the image.
+rkt will do the appropriate ETag checking on the URL to make sure it has the most up to date version of the image.

-Or, you can explicitly choose an image to run based on the sha256:
+Or, you can explicitly choose an image to run based on the SHA-256:

 ```
 $ rkt run sha256-701c24b2d275f0e291b807a464ae2390bcd8d7c5b4f2d7e47e6fd917cd5e5588